CGCookie/handbook/benefits.md

 ## Vacation Time

-We utilize a *minimum time off* policy, whereby we require to you take at least 12 days of paid time off (PTO) per year: https://3.basecamp.com/3093149/buckets/5217119/documents/743491210
+We utilize a *minimum time off* policy, whereby we require to you take at least 12 days of paid time off (PTO) per year.

 As a remote company we all have a tendency to work too much and so we aim to create a healhier, and happier work-life balance for the entire crew.

+There is no maximum time off right now, we aim to instill trust in all employees.
+It is on each of us to use this benefit reasonably and give the team the respect we all deserve.

+To request time off and to learn more read more on Basecamp: https://3.basecamp.com/3093149/buckets/5217119/documents/743491210